jjgecon/EconJM_auto_doc_gen/output_docs/bank_port/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-Aligning my research with Banco de Portugal's commitment to policy-relevant and innovative economic analysis, I am eager to contribute to the Economics Department's focus on central bank policies and financial intermediation.
+My research aligns with Banco de Portugal's commitment to policy-relevant and innovative economic analysis.
 My experience integrating AI-driven methods to quantify cultural influences on economic behavior demonstrates a novel analytical approach that complements the department’s emphasis on developing new tools.
 For instance, my job market paper’s empirical insights into labor market dynamics resonate with the department's interest in labor and product markets.
 Additionally, my awarded interdisciplinary fellowship underscores my enthusiasm for collaborative, cross-field research, aligning well with the department's teamwork and knowledge exchange values.